• Menu

 In addition to her university research and teaching, Dr. Leedom is currently in private practice as a psychiatrist.
 She trained in medicine at the University of California, Los Angeles, and at the University of Southern California, Los Angeles.
 She previously served on the medical staff of several Connecticut facilities, including St. Vincent’s Medical Center, Hall-Brooke Behavioral Health Services, the Hospital of St. Raphael and the Center for Optimum Care.

-Skills Module 0: FREE!
-Your first step towards real recovery from narcissistic abuse and trauma
+Skills Module 0: Your first step towards real recovery from narcissistic abuse and trauma

 Highlights